-Under the program's two-stage process, applications seeking in-principle support are generally sought between 1 February and 1 April each year for funding for exhibitions commencing between 1 January and 31 December of the following year.
+Under the program's two-stage process, applications seeking in-principle support are generally sought between February and April each year for funding for exhibitions commencing on or after 1 January of the following year.

 If you wish to submit an application outside of this time please contact the Program Officer in the first instance at CollectionsDevelopment@arts.gov.au.